Marrying at Magdalene

 Marrying at Magdalene College Chapel

-Marriage is a great step, and a milestone in any life, its a moment of wonder and joy and a public lifelong commitment to each other.
-In a Christian context, marriage is a sign of God’s love for the world and of his commitment to all humans.
+Marriage is a great milestone in any life, a moment of wonder and joy and a public lifelong commitment to each other.
+In a Christian context, marriage is a sign of God’s love for the world and of his commitment to all people.

 Magdalene College is a superb venue for a wedding, and a marriage service in Chapel can be a rich and meaningful start to your married life.